jmorrison-1701QCA/1701QCA_Assessment_3/journal/journal.md

 ![Image](5.jpg)
 ![Image](4.jpg)

+Small bolts where used to attach the the wires to the micro:Bit.
 ### Fabrication ###

 When starting this project I was unsure in what to contain the game in that would make it functional as well as portable.
-It was decided that box would be used to contain the game as it would stop liquids from getting into the circuits.
+It was decided that a box would be used to contain the game as it would stop liquids from getting into the circuits.
 A prototype was made for the project to determine whether it would be a good match to the project.

 ![Image](Prot_1.jpg)
 ![Image](Prot_2.jpg)